badrinathvm/StepperView/README.md

 }
 ```
 ## Parameters
-- cells : Array of Views to be rendered next to step Indicator
+- cells : array of views to be rendered next to step Indicator
-- alignments: Defaulkted to .center, for custom options pass list of view alignments to be pointed for eg: can be  .top , .center , .bottom sections
+- alignments: defaults to .center, for custom options pass list of view alignments to be pointed for eg: can be  .top , .center , .bottom sections
 - indicatorTypes: provides the option to customise the indicator.
 - lineOptions: To customise the thickness and colors.
 - verticalSpacing: custom spacing to place views vertically (optional)